 This podcast is part of an eight-part series.
-In this podcast, Mark Scott, Secretary of the NSW Department of Education, hears first-hand how the school's focus on explicit teaching has helped it become one of the state's top performing schools in English.
+In this podcast, Mark Scott, former Secretary of the NSW Department of Education, hears first-hand how the school's focus on explicit teaching has helped it become one of the state's top performing schools in English.

 Mark Scott: So, today we’re talking with the Principal Paul Sheather and the Deputy Principal Ben Sheldon, and students, at Northern Beaches Secondary College Balgowlah Boys campus, and we’re going to talk about explicit teaching, which is one of the eight effective teaching practice areas identified in the ‘What works best: 2020 update’.